fyngyrz/soyacro/README.md

 Likewise, you can, and probably should, change the filenames of the `aambase.txt` and `acrobase.txt`, and again there are variables at the top of `soyacro.py` into which you should place the new names so it knows how to find the files.
+See *Setup*, above.

 ## Limitations and Design Choices